sdrazdauskas/event-feedback-analyzer/README.md

    ng serve
    ```
    - The app will be available at [http://localhost:4200](http://localhost:4200)
-   - Ensure the API URL in `frontend/src/app/api.service.ts` points to your backend (local or deployed Cloud Run URL).
+   - Ensure the API URL in `frontend/src/app/api.service.ts` is set correctly.
+For local development, use your local backend URL (e.g., `http://localhost:8080`).
+For production or Cloud Run, use your deployed backend URL.
+   - You can configure the API URL using Angular environment files (`frontend/src/environments/environment.ts` and `environment.prod.ts`).

 3. **Build for production**
    ```sh